Are You Feeling Suicidal?

-Other warning signs that point to a suicidal mind frame include dramatic mood swings or sudden personality changes, such as going from outgoing to withdrawn or well-behaved to rebellious.
-A suicidal person may also lose interest in day-to-day activities, neglect his or her appearance, and show big changes in eating or sleeping habits.
+Other warning signs that point to a suicidal mind frame include dramatic mood swings or sudden personality changes, such as switching from outgoing to withdrawn or from well-behaved to rebellious.
+A suicidal person may also lose interest in day-to-day activities, neglect their appearance, or show big changes in their eating or sleeping habits.

 Talking about suicide – Any talk about suicide, dying, or self-harm, such as “I wish I hadn't been born,” “If I see you again…” and “I'd be better off dead.”

 Seeking out lethal means – Seeking access to guns, pills, knives, or other objects that could be used in a suicide attempt.

 Preoccupation with death – Unusual focus on death, dying, or violence.
 Writing poems or stories about death.